nemesa/ha-tcl-home-unofficial-integration/README.md

 ## Supported device types
 - Split AC
 - Split AC Fresh air
+- Portable AC

+## Notes by device types

+### Portable AC

+  No ad-hoc temperature type change between Celsius and Fahrenheit; it will use the System-defined temperature type.

 ## Unsupported device types
   Devices not recognized by the integration will be create as a remote.
 The device type will be shown, under The Device Info in this sample it's "Smart TV"